-- In-home (100% coverage), part-time skilled nursing care, physical therapy, and speech therapy
+- In-home (full coverage), part-time skilled nursing care, physical therapy, and speech therapy

-Medicare FAQs: How much of my bill will Medicare Part B pay?
+How Much of My Bill will Medicare Part B Pay?

 When added all together, Medicare really only ends up paying for about half of your total medical expenses.
 This is due to a few different factors:

-- You will likely have routine exams, medicines, glasses, hearing aids, dentistry, etc., that Medicare does not cover.
-You bear these costs on your own.
+- You'll likely have routine exams, medicines, glasses, hearing aids, dentistry, etc., that Medicare doesn't cover.

 - Medicare decides on its own what the appropriate amounts, or approved charges are for each of your services.

-- These approved charges may seem like sufficient amounts to Medicare, but they are usually far less than what doctors are actually charging.
-Your health care providers do not have to accept what Medicare says are the appropriate amounts.
-They can charge whatever they typically charge anyone else, and you are responsible for the difference.
+- These approved charges are usually far less than what doctors are actually charging.
+Your health care providers can charge whatever they typically charge anyone else, and you are responsible for the difference.

-- Although there are several services which are 100% covered by Medicare Part B, it only pays about 80% of the approved charges of other services.
+- Although there are several services which are fully covered by Medicare Part B, it only pays about 80 percent of the approved charges of other services.

 Medicare Part C is a private health insurance plan.
-Anyone who is eligible for Parts A and B are also eligible for Part C. Beneficiaries pay monthly premiums and receive a more attractive plan than Plan A and Plan B, mainly because of the vast coverage of prescription drugs.
+Anyone who's eligible for Parts A and B are also eligible for Medicare Advantage.
+Beneficiaries pay monthly premiums and receive a more attractive plan than Plan A and Plan B, mainly because of the vast coverage of prescription drugs.
 Beneficiaries also pay a monthly premium to receive Medicare Part B coverage.
 The following is a list of benefits that various Plan C plans offer: